jgscott/ECO395M/syllabus.md

 - 60% homework.
 I will assign four homework assignments throughout the semester, which count for 15% of your final grade each.
 I will post the exercises [here](exercises/), along with their due dates.
 - 40% final project, which will be like a bigger, more complex version of your homework problems.

 ### Homework

 The homework assignments consist mainly of analyzing some data and writing a report on what you've found.
 Here's the submission protocol:
 - Prepare your report as a single RMarkdown file.
 - Knit the RMarkdown file to a Markdown (.md) output.
+Consult the RMarkdown documentation if you need help specifying this output format.
 Do not knit to HTML.
 - E-mail the links for both the output (.md file) and the raw RMarkdown file (.Rmd) to our TA with the subject line: "ECO 395M Homework N: Your name(s) here".
 Obviously, you should substitute the correct number for N (e.g. 1, 2) as well as your own name/group members' names.

 Do not send an attachment.
 Do not knit to an HTML file.